cmse822/project-1-team-2/report.md

 ## Warm-up Answers

+The "Arithmetic Intensity" of four operations in Warm-up question are shown as follows:

 Kernel | Arithmetic Intensity | FLOPs/byte
 --|--|--
 Y[j] += Y[j] + A[j][i] * B[i] | 3/4   | 3/32